mattst/MultipleSelectionScroller/README.md

   2. Clear to last selection
   3. Clear to selection on, or nearest to, the middle line
 - Automatic scroll cycling, from last selection to first and visa-versa
-- User feedback status messages, e.g. *scroll at selection: 5 of 11* or *cleared at selection: 3 of 5*
+- User feedback status messages, e.g. *"scroll at selection: 5 of 11"* or *"cleared at selection: 3 of 5"*

 ### Description